AMERICAN ARBORVITAE QUICK GUIDE

-- Tolerant to different soil types and resilient in urban setting
+- American arborvitae is tolerant to different soil types and resilient in an urban setting

 - The common name of arborvitae, or “tree of life”, comes from the early settlers in North America who learned from Native Americans that the tree’s foliage, sap, bark and twigs had medicinal properties.